-- Egg-o-nauts: use the materials provided to build a containment system to protect your egg-o-naut (raw egg passenger) as it is dropped from a height.
-Which team of students will have the most successful design? - Marshmallow Bridges: think like a real civil engineer.
-Use your imagination to build a bridge with ease.
-Test your design without having to glue all the tooth picks together.
+• Egg-o-nauts: use the materials provided to build a containment system to protect your egg-o-naut (raw egg passenger) as it is dropped from a height.
+Which team of students will have the most successful design?

+• Marshmallow Bridges: think like a real civil engineer.
+Use your imagination to build a bridge without having to glue all the tooth picks together.
 Each team's design will be tested to see whose bridge can hold the most weight.

-Letterboxing and Geocaching (3rd grade and above)
+Letterboxing and Geocaching (3rd Grade and above)

 Letterboxing is an amazing game that was played in 19th century England and now is enjoyed all over the world.
-Learn the history of letterboxing, and then go on an adventure in the Burritt historic park as you hunt for clues that lead you to your prize.
+Learn the history of letterboxing, and then go on an adventure in the Burritt historic park as you hunt for clues that lead you to our letterbox.
 You will need to use logic and facts to figure out these clues, so come prepared to "reason" your way through the park.
 Students will make a logbook to use while letterboxing.
 They will also be introduced to geocaching, a modern "treasure hunt" that closely resembles letterboxing but uses modern technology.
+(Up to 4 classes at a time)